Why Copenhagen is a modern day fairy tale

 Modern royal family

-Head of the present royal family is monarch Queen Margrethe 2nd.
-Next in line to the Danish throne is their eldest son Crown Prince Frederik, wed to Crown Princess Mary, who originates from Tasmania, Australia.
-They have four children: Christian, Isabella, Vincent and Josephine.
+Head of the present royal family is the Royal couple His Majesty King Frederik X and Her Majesty Queen Mary.
+Next in line to the Danish throne is their eldest son Crown Prince Christian.
+In addition to Crown Prince Christian, the royal couple's children include Princess Isabella and the twins Princess Josephine and Prince Vincent.

-Many Danes regard Mary and Frederik as role models and representatives of a modern Danish family, balancing life between work and play.
-In recent years, Crown Prince Frederik completed an Ironman in Copenhagen and is often seen picking up his kids from kindergarten in a Chrstiania bike, just like any normal Danish father.
-Thus the Crown Prince couple is perceived as great representatives of Denmark and Danish values internationally.
+Many Danes regard His Majesty King Frederik X and Her Majesty Queen Mary as role models and representatives of a modern Danish family, balancing life between work and play.
+In recent years, His Majesty King Frederik X completed an Ironman in Copenhagen and is often seen picking up his kids from kindergarten in a Chrstiania bike, just like any normal Danish father.
+Thus the Royal couple is perceived as great rep-resentatives of Denmark and Danish values internationally.
 That is also how many of us justify their royal status and financial benefits paid for by the state.